 skinny beans in the bucket, larger ones on the table

 And finally the bark, yes the bark can be used as well!
 There are quite a number of medicinal uses for this as well.
 There’s a process to make it into a paste.
 I haven’t done that yet, and probably won’t until I do further research.
 I have, however, eaten all the other things off the tree.
-There also a really pretty tree, especially when it’s flowering.
+They’re also a really pretty tree, especially when it’s flowering.

 Other happenings around the garden …